SSL click tracking

 If your live email links start breaking during setup, this often means you’ve pointed your DNS toward your CDN without it being properly configured.
 This often comes up as a “Wrong Link” error.

-Please reach out to your CDN provider and review their documentation to help to troubleshoot your CDN configuration.
+Reach out to your CDN provider and review their documentation to help to troubleshoot your CDN configuration.

 Check if SSL is enabled by Braze